KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 .. important::

    We recommend using double precision whenever possible.
-Using single precision may lead to integer non-convergence errors caused by roundoff and/or underflow.
+Using single precision may lead to integration non-convergence errors caused by roundoff and/or underflow.

 .. _driver: